Ship code faster. Communicate better. Stop writing release notes by hand.

 - For customers: "Log in faster with your company account"

 Writing this manually for every release?
-That's not engineering—that's data entry disguised as content marketing.
+That's not engineering.
+That's data entry disguised as content marketing.

 ReleaseRay does what you'd do if you had infinite time: It reads your PRs, understands what changed, and generates tailored release notes for every audience.
 Automatically.